 You can do this simple pagan ritual to honour the moon on your own, or with others, indoors or outdoors.
-It is a perfect ceremony to do on the full moon closest to New Year’s Eve.
+It is a perfect ceremony to do at the full moon.

 You will need:

 Candles in candleholders (tealights in tealight holders are best from a safety point of view), a wand (you can use an ordinary stick from the garden as a wand, it works just fine, or you can just point with your finger), a goblet of white wine or spring water, a plate with enough moon-shaped biscuits for everyone present plus one extra (shortbread biccies are perfect).

 Prepare the space and yourself:

 Sweep the space where the ritual is to be held with a besom (or an ordinary broom or brush if you don’t have a besom) to symbolically cleanse the area.
 Then place and light a candle in the east, south, west and north of the space, plus another candle in the centre.

 Stand within the prepared space and take three deep breaths in and out to clear your mind and ready yourself for the ritual.

 Now you cast a circle:

 Take the wand and inscribe a circle in the air all around the space by holding the wand out and visualising that you are drawing a protective ring of light.
 The circle will need to be large enough for you and anyone else you are doing the ritual with to move about in.